MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/classify_speakers.rst

   Number of jobs to use; defaults to 3, set higher if you have more processors available and would like to process faster

+.. option:: -s NUMBER
+               --num_speakers NUMBER

+  Number of speakers to return.
+If ``--cluster`` is present, this specifies the number of clusters.
+Otherwise, MFA will sort speakers according to the first pass classification and then takes the top X speakers, and reclassify the utterances to only use those speakers.

+.. option:: --cluster

+  MFA will perform clustering of utterance ivectors into the number of speakers specified by ``--num_speakers``

 .. option:: -v
                --verbose